 J. Accrual accounting is required for year-end financial reports.
-The DDP qualified service provider may use the cash method for interim reports if the qualified service provider accrues the last month of each fiscal year's transactions.
+The Contractor may use the cash method for interim reports if the Contractor accrues the last month of each fiscal year's transactions during the term of the Contract.

-The Program Compliance Bureau with the state Office of Inspector General (OIG) consists of the Quality Control Unit and Surveillance Utilization Review Section (SURS).
-If a provider indicates that they are struggling financially, they may be referred to OIG for a financial audit upon request.
-The Program Compliance Bureau of the Department will conduct financial audits upon request of DDP.
-If DDP quality assurance personnel find something questionable, a provider audit may be requested.
-Additionally, if the desk review or review of non-audited financial statements indicates issues, the Department may ask them to complete a more in-depth review.
-The review is initially desk-level and is generally all that is needed, however, if the data available for review is not sufficient it may lead to an on-site review.
-The Quality Control Unit is further mandated to perform reviews for any and all areas of suspected overpayments and as such, may be completing financial audits relative to the DDP waiver providers without being directly referred by DDP.
-The frequency of reviews by the Quality Control Unit is variable and depends on the circumstances as described above.
+The Audit and Compliance Bureau of the Department will conduct financial audits upon request of DDP.
+If DDP quality assurance personnel find something questionable, we may request a provider audit.
+Additionally, if the desk review or review of non-audited financial statements (in C below) indicates issues, the Department may ask them to complete a more in depth review.
+The Audit and Compliance Bureau is further mandated to perform reviews for any and all areas of suspected overpayments and as such, may be completing financial audits relative to the DDP waiver providers without being directly referred by DDP.
 Audits will be conducted in compliance with the single state audit act.
-The compliance staff also conduct limited scope audits or desk reviews for DDP, using agreed upon procedures.
+The Audit Compliance staff also conduct limited scope audits or desk reviews for DDP, using agreed upon procedures.
 The Medicaid PERM processes also provide post-payment analysis of expenditures to identify issues.